 - Breakfast foods such as egg/muffin sandwiches or homemade granola

-Although it will take some of your time in the beginning when you first start learning to cook from scratch, I think you will likely find it easier and more convenient to do so after you get a system down.
+Although it will take some of your time when you first start learning to cook from scratch, I think you will likely find it easier and more convenient to do so after you get a system down.

 For instance, many homemade foods such as baked goods and soups can be frozen and pulled out for later use.

-At our house. we’ll occasionally take a Saturday afternoon and bake a few dozen breakfast breads or muffins that we can pull out of the freezer on weekday mornings to make breakfast planning easier.
+At our house, we’ll occasionally take a Saturday afternoon and bake a few dozen breakfast loaves of bread or muffins.
+That way, we can pull them out of the freezer on weekday mornings to make breakfast planning easier.

 Or we’ll store a few freezer bags full of soup or soup broth that is ready and available for adding our favorite meats or vegetables, making for a quick and easy dinner.

-Learning to cook from scratch will not only help you save money on your grocery budget, it can help you eat healthier too.
+Learning to cook from scratch will help you buy groceries on a budget.
+And as a bonus, it can help you eat healthier too.

 4. Avoid Processed Foods and Snacks

 One very common grocery budget destroyer is processed foods and snacks.
-Confession: I have a really bad habit of glancing at fellow shoppers’ grocery carts to see how much pop, chips and other processed goodies are in their cart.
+Confession: I have a bad habit of glancing at fellow shoppers’ grocery carts to see how much soda, chips and other processed goodies are in their cart.

 No judging here: it’s just that I’m forever obsessed with America’s paycheck to paycheck living troubles and peoples’ inability to save.

-I don’t want anyone else to have to live like we did, which is why writing on personal finance topics is such a huge passion of mine.
+I don’t want anyone else to have to live like I did, which is why writing on personal finance topics is such a huge passion of mine.

-Pop, chips, those delicious looking cupcakes at the store bakery; they all add up to less money for you to get out of debt and build wealth with.
+Buying soda, chips and those delicious looking cupcakes at the store bakery all add up to less money for you to get out of debt and build wealth.

-Consider trading in those purchases for net-worth-friendly and health friendly items such as bottled water or strawberries.
-Trade in the chips for air popped popcorn with real butter.
+Consider trading in those purchases for net-worth-friendly and health-friendly items such as bottled water or strawberries.
+Or exchange the chips for air-popped popcorn with real butter.

-Although it might be tough at first to tackle the junk food addictions, if you conquer them one at a time you’ll better be able to handle the changes.
+It might be tough at first to tackle the junk food addictions.
+But, if you conquer them one at a time, you’ll better be able to handle the changes.

-For instance, first you can cut out the sodas and trade them up for bottled water.
-If you are finding the transition extra tough, try going with flavored water or flavored mineral water first.
+For instance, first, you can cut out the sodas and trade them up for bottled water.
+If you find the transition extra tough, try going with flavored water or flavored mineral water first.

 Next, replace the chip obsession with carrots and dip or buttered popcorn.
-The “crunch” of those bagged snacks is often what is really satisfying and so replacing the processed crunch for a healthier crunch may not be as challenging as you think.
+The “crunch” of those bagged snacks is often what is really satisfying.
+So replacing the processed crunch for a healthier crunch may not be as challenging as you think.

 5. Shop the Sales

-Shopping the sales is another way we save big money on our grocery bill.
+Shopping sales is another way I save big money and buy groceries on a budget.
 Here are some tips on how we plan our week’s menu around the current grocery store sales.